louis910/ECE143-WI2020-Group7/README.md

-# ECE 143     Preference in Games: PC vs. Mobile
+# ECE 143     Preference in Games: Steam vs. Mobile

 Developing a new game costs a lot of money and time for developer, so realizing the customers’ preference is really important before starting to develop.
-Therefore, we will analyze the trend of games on PC and mobile devices in the past decade and make comparison between preference of PC users and mobile users.
+Therefore, we will analyze the trend of games on Steam and mobile devices in the past decade and make comparison between preference of Steam users and mobile users.

 ## Prerequisites